aswinshan91/ClientTask/README.md

 **Implemented Features:**

-1. ENV - Environment Variable

-2. Make text should be constant
+1. .env

+2. Strings referred from Constant File.

-3. using Axios to fetch the RESTFUL Api details.
+3. Using Axios to fetch the RESTFUL Api details.

-4. Added Ant Design
+4. Used Ant Design in React Native Components

-5. Added Random and Static Images for UI
+5. API based random and static Images used in project UI

-6. Accordion for Expand and Collapse the side bar for options.
+6. Accordion Component used for side bar which allows expand and collapse the list.

-7. Tabs used for show all, latest, archieved Content in Blogs.
+7. Tab Component used for show all, latest, archieved content in Blogs Section.

+8. Unit test demonstrated in dashboard.

-8. List the items in Dashboard Screen.
+9. List Component for display the items in Dashboard Screen.

-9. Drawer Navigation and Stack Navigation added.
+10. Drawer Navigation and Stack Navigation implemented.

-10. Exception Handling.

-11. Stylesheet for pages

-12. Comments Updated in each function.
+11. Exception Handling provided.

+12. Seperate stylesheet for UI styles.

+13. Extensively commented the code.

+Throught Process:

+The project target was to demonstrate as many features as possible rather than to exactly replicate the reference UI screen provided.

 **Instruction:**

-After clone the Project -
+After clone from git repo -

-Need to install node modules using **yarn install**
+Install the node modules using **yarn install**

-then move to ios folder to install pod -** Pod install**
+then move to ios folder to install pod -** pod install**

-to run the application using - **yarn start**.
+to run the application in iOS and android use - **yarn start**.

 **UI Screenshot:**

 ![Simulator Screenshot - iPhone 8 - 2023-04-08 at 20 50 06](https://user-images.githubusercontent.com/130089402/230732673-7be3e85a-d8ec-4e2d-bcba-0b92cf4ee54c.png)

 ![Simulator Screenshot - iPhone 8 - 2023-04-08 at 22 08 10](https://user-images.githubusercontent.com/130089402/230732726-2a0f7062-fbe8-4fc4-9a5f-1b565ac7ce23.png)